 Jeremiah 5:23 “But this people hath a revolting and a rebellious heart; they are revolted and gone.”

 They are not so obedient as the sea and its waves; nor so firm and stable as the sand that is set for the bound of it.
-This is a reproof and an aggravation of the revolting and rebellions of this people.
+This is a reproof against the revolts and rebellions of this people.

 The heart determines what a person is.
 We are either desperately wicked in our hearts, or we are in love with God in our hearts.
 We are what our hearts are.
 Rebellion is akin to witchcraft.
-To revolt or rebel against God would be the worst thing you could do.
-They deserve death.
+To revolt or rebel against God would be the worst thing we could do.
+This rebellion deserves death.

 Jeremiah 5:24 “Neither say they in their heart, Let us now fear the LORD our God, that giveth rain, both the former and the latter, in his season: he reserveth unto us the appointed weeks of the harvest.”

-It came not into their mind, they never once thought of it, namely, of what follows.
+It came not into their minds, they never once thought of it, namely, of what follows:

-It is God that brings the rain to make our crops grow.
-Without rain, there is no crop.
-Rain as is spoken of above can also symbolize the Spirit which is poured out on mankind as a blessing from God.
-To get the full impact of the latter rain of the Spirit (read Joel chapter 2 beginning with verse 23).
+It is God that gives rain to make our crops grow.
+Without rain, crops die.
+Rain, as is spoken of above, can also symbolize the Spirit which is poured out on mankind as a blessing from God.
+To get the full impact of the latter rain of the Spirit read Joel chapter 2 beginning with verse 23.
 It is God who sets the time to plant and the time to reap.
 The end of the Gentile age is spoken of as the time of harvest.
 There will come a time when God will separate His wheat from the stubble.
 There is a harvest time.
-There were seven weeks between Passover and feast of harvest (feast of weeks), which is Pentecost.
+There were seven weeks between the Passover and the wheat harvest (feast of weeks), which is Pentecost.

 Jeremiah 5:25 “Your iniquities have turned away these [things], and your sins have withholden good [things] from you.”